keras-team/keras-io/examples/vision/md/adain.md

 ```
 </div>
+---
-# Visualizing the data
+## Visualizing the data

-It is always better to visualize the data while going ahead.
+It is always better to visualize the data before training.
 To ensure
 the correctness of our preprocessing pipeline, we visualize 10 samples
 from our dataset.